How to use an employee training app for your business?

 Plan for Success with your employee training app

-Before even thinking of which modules you want to include in your training plan, it’s important to find a platform and authoring tool that fits your needs and audience.
+Before even thinking of which modules you want to include in your training plan, it’s important to find a platform and authoring software that fits your needs and audience.

-An eLearning authoring tool is a type of software that allows you to create digital training content, convert it into an eLearning format, and distribute it among learners via a learning management system.
-There are all sorts of free self authoring tools available to meet any needs or requirements you may have.
+An eLearning authoring tool is a type of software that allows you to create digital training content, convert it into a SCORM compliant eLearning format, and distribute it among learners via a learning management system.
+There are all sorts of free elearning authoring tools available to meet any needs or requirements you may have.

 Employee Training Mobile App